kopanicakova/HINTS_precond/README.md

 The software is realized with NO WARRANTY and it is licenzed under [BSD 3-Clause license](https://opensource.org/licenses/BSD-3-Clause)

 # Copyright
-Copyright (c) 2024 Brown University and Università della Svizzera Italiana (Euler Institute)
+Copyright (c) 2024 Brown University

 ## Contact